alarxx/Tensor-library/README.md

 # ML_library
-Analogue to ML-libraries like numpy or pytorch
+Analogue to Math and ML-libraries like numpy or pytorch